 To test the unit for basic operation, put the ready switch all the way to ON/EXIT DELAY.
 This should turn on the active light.
-Press the RECORD/PLAY BUTTON, you should hear a message.
+Press the RECORD/PLAY BUTTON, you should hear a message or a random noise if a message is not recorded.
 This verifies that the unit is working and ready to set up for operation.

-For programming messages refer to center fold page 8 and the Operation and Recording Controls, Switches and Other Functions section 1.3 for complete information.
+For programming messages refer to section 3.0 page 9 or section 1.3 Operation and Recording Controls, Switches and Other Functions below for complete information.

-WIRELESS CHECKOUT

-Refer to WIRELESS check out section 5.6 page 15.
+WIRELESS CHECKOUT Refer to WIRELESS check out section 5.6 page 17.

-ILB CHECKOUT

-Refer to ILB check out section 6.1 page 16.
+ILB CHECKOUT Refer to ILB check out section 6.1 page 17.